Nasos Iliopoulos: Political career

 On 21 December 2018 he announced his candidacy for the Athens Mayoral Race.
 On the first round of the election he got 35.392 votes and 16,98% of the vote and moved to the second round, where, he however was ultimately defeated by his rival, Kostas Bakoyannis, getting 51.487 votes and 34,75% of the vote.

 In the 2019 elections he was placed on the eighth spot of the national ballot of SYRIZA.

 On 1 September 2019 he was sworn in as a Municipal Councilor for Athens.

 In September 2020 he took over as SYRIZA's Press representative, during the reshuffling of the party.

+He was elected to the Greek Parliament in the June 2023 Greek legislative election from Athens A district.

+In November 2023 he left Syriza and on 5 December 2023, he became a member of New Left (Greece) parliamentary group.